swagylicious/CPSC-1520-Workbook/src/006/ReadMe.md

 > **NOTE:** This example makes use of the `<output>` element in the `index.html` file.
 Notice also that the elements have `id` attributes.
 This is so that we can easily access them in JavaScript ***without having to query the DOM***.

-- Ternary operator
-  - `condition ? trueValue : falseValue`
-  - Used to assign a value to a variable; it is an expression

 ----